John J. Phelan: Knights of Columbus

 Phelan was not a founding member of the Knights.
 He joined the group in 1885.
 At the beginning of Phelan's leadership in 1886, there were just thirty-eight councils with about 2,700 members.
 After his time in office ended in 1897, there were 210 councils and nearly 17,000 members located in ten states.
-Phelan also served as chairman of the Connection delegation to the Catholic Congress and president of the Bridgeport chapter of the Irish National Land League.
-In 1925 he was made a Knight of the Order of St. Gregory the Great by Pope Pope Pius XI.
+Phelan also served as chairman of the Connecticut delegation to the Catholic Congress and president of the Bridgeport chapter of the Irish National Land League.
+In 1925 he was made a Knight of the Order of St. Gregory the Great by Pope Pius XI.

 Later life

 From 1909 to 1912 Phelan was a member a member of the Bridgeport board of appointment.
 In 1912 he was appointed coroner of Fairfield County.
 He held the office until his death on November 6, 1936.